DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 Yes, you are able to change the collection interval without modifying the created Python check.
-To do so, one must have access to the “Metrics Summary” page within the Datadog browser interface (found here: https://app.datadoghq.com/metric/summary).
-Once on the “Metrics Summary” page, a user can search the name of the metric to have its collection interval changed (in this case, “my_metric”), click on it amongst the search results, and edit the metric’s collection interval using the “Edit” feature.
+To do so, one must access to the “Metrics Summary” page within the Datadog browser interface (found here: https://app.datadoghq.com/metric/summary).
+Once on the “Metrics Summary” page, a user can search the name of the metric intended to have its collection interval changed (in this case, “my_metric”), click on it amongst the search results, and edit the metric’s collection interval using the “Edit” feature.

 ![](./Collecting-Metrics/Metrics-Summary-Collection-Interval.png)